ThomasMBury/ewstools/README.md

 Found a bug or have a suggestion?
 Please post it on the [issue tracker](https://github.com/ThomasMBury/ewstools/issues).

 Contributions are welcome!
-Feel free to reach out or submit a pull request.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) first — it sets out what is in scope and how to shape a contribution.

 ## Acknowledgements